sarah-antillia/TensorFlow-FlexUNet-Image-Segmentation-STARE-Retinal-Vessel/README.md

 <br>

 <h3>1.
 Dataset Citation</h3>
-The dataset used here has been take from from the following images and labels in <a href="https://cecas.clemson.edu/~ahoover/stare/">
+The dataset used here has been taken from the following images and labels in <a href="https://cecas.clemson.edu/~ahoover/stare/">
 STructured Analysis of the Retina